bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

 **config.properties**

-This is a file with configuratios for the tts service (used for T-streams).
+This is a file with configurations for the tts service (used for T-streams).

 Please, replace: